 The auditor's remuneration for audit services to the Company is disclosed in note 6 to the Group Consolidated Financial Statements.
 Directors' remuneration is disclosed in the directors' report on page 7.
-There were no other employees of the Company in the year.
+There was one other employee of the Company in the year.